neomiami/bazaar/README.md

 # market

-this is a community buy/sell/trade classifieds service and services directory
+this is a community buy/sell/trade classifieds service and services directory for the people of neomiami